 2. At least 80% of the women recruited complete three or more peer support sessions.

-3. Women report peer support to be acceptable to them during in-depth interviews.
+3. Women report peer support to be acceptable to them during the telephone interviews.

-4. PSW’s report providing per support to be acceptable to them during the in-depth interviews
+4. PSW’s report providing peer support to be acceptable to them during the telephone interviews

-7. The RCT design is deemed acceptable during the in-depth interviews.
+7. The RCT design is deemed to be acceptable by the participants.

 The research team had a number of meetings with the community midwifery (CMW) team at the potential recruitment site.
-The aim of these meetings was to ensure the midwives had an in-depth understanding of the study and recognised the potential benefits for the women, and their families.
-The CMW would have the initial contact with the woman and so it was important that they were prepared to provide support to this study by promoting it.
+The aim of these meetings was to ensure the midwives had a good understanding of the study and recognised the potential benefits for the women, and their families.
+The CMW would have the initial contact with the woman and it was of paramount importance that they understood the study, and were prepared to provide the support required to recruit the participants.

+The PSW’s

+The PSW’s were mothers who had suffered previously from antenatal depression but had recovered and were not receiving any form of psychotherapy, or taking antidepressant medication.

 The Peer Support Workers (PSWs) were recruited via an advertisement that was placed in two local health centres and within the information point at the university campus where the research team are based.
 The aim was to recruit five PSWs.
-Eight applications were received and reviewed and six were invited for interview.
-Five PSW’s were recruited, however only four PSW’s provided peer support.
+Eight applications were received and reviewed, and six applicants were invited for interview.
+Five PSW’s were recruited, however only four PSW’s provided peer support due to the unavailability of the fifth PSW when the support was required (due to workload and family demands).

 An NHS site organised, and funded, both the references and the disclosure and barring service (DBS) reviews of the PSW’s.
-The disclosure and barring information is required for any volunteer or employee who working with either children or potentially vulnerable adults.
+The disclosure and barring information is legally required for any volunteer or employee who will be working with either children or potentially vulnerable adults.

-A training session was held with the f PSW’s the aims and objectives of the research study, safeguarding, and the role of the PSW.
+Training of PSW’s

+Two members of the research team led the training session (both hold teaching qualifications and are registered practitioners).
+A two-day training session was delivered to the five PSW’s in which they were provided with a full explanation of the study both verbally and in written format, the aims and objectives of the research study, safeguarding/child protection, the importance of maintaining confidentiality, and the role of the PSW.
+There was no formal training in terms of counselling methods - the aim of the study being to ascertain what effect, if any, receiving support from a peer who had experienced depression in the antenatal period would have.
+The PSW’s simply wanted to provide support to the women as a fellow ‘mother to mother’.
+They wanted to listen, guide, and support in ways that may have helped them when they were experiencing similar emotions.
+They were all unanimous in the decision to not receive any formal style of therapeutic training.
+This decision was completely respected by the research team.

 The PSWs were also asked to sign a consent form to say that they had received information about the study and understood that they could withdraw from the role at any time.

-Results
+Analysis

 Nine participants from the intervention group and six from the control group were interviewed.
+Four participants from the control group did not consent to interview.
+One participant from the intervention group was unable to consent to interview due to unrelated health issues.
 Four PSW’s were interviewed.
 All participants from the intervention group completed the six-week intervention.